quanzhenzhen/quanzhenzhen.github.io/_pages/about.md

-I’m a second-year PhD student at VLISLab, Nagoya University, interested in high-level CV topics from detection to segmentation vision.
+I’m a second-year Ph.D. student at VLISLab, Nagoya University, interested in high-level CV topics from detection to segmentation vision.

 Prior to Nagoya University, I obtained my B.ENG and M.ENG in Information and Communication Engineering from Northeastern University (NEU), where I focused on medical image analysis.